People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty breathing, and a cough.

 Tissues over infected bones may become swollen, warm, and painful.

-In men, the coiled tube on top of testes (epididymis) may swell, causing pain, or infection of the prostate gland (prostatitis) may cause discomfort.
+In men, the coiled tube on top of a testis (epididymis) may swell, causing pain, or infection of the prostate gland (prostatitis) may cause discomfort.

 Fungi can spread to the tissues that cover the brain and spinal cord (meninges), causing fungal meningitis.
-Abscesses may develop in the brain.
+Abscesses Abscess of the Brain A brain abscess is a pocket of pus in the brain.
+An abscess may form in the brain when bacteria from an infection elsewhere in the head or in the bloodstream or from a wound enter the brain... read more may develop in the brain.
 This infection can cause headache and confusion.

 A doctor diagnoses blastomycosis by sending a sample of sputum or infected tissue to a laboratory to be examined under a microscope and cultured.
 A chest x-ray is taken to check for signs of infection in the lungs.

-Tests that detect genetic material in microorganisms, such as polymerase chain reaction (PCR), may be done.
+Tests that detect genetic material in microorganisms Tests That Detect Genetic Material in Microorganisms Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
+Doctors suspect an infection based on the person's symptoms, physical examination results,... read more , such as polymerase chain reaction (PCR), can be done.
 The PCR test is used to produce many copies of a gene from a microorganism, making the microorganism much easier to identify.

 Blastomycosis, if severe, is treated with amphotericin B, given intravenously.
 If blastomycosis is mild to moderate, itraconazole is given by mouth.

-With treatment, people begin to feel better fairly quickly, but the drugs must be continued for 6 to 12 months.
+With treatment, people begin to feel better fairly quickly, but the drugs must be continued for 6 to 12 months or sometimes longer.
 Without treatment, blastomycosis slowly worsens and, rarely, leads to death.

 Drugs Mentioned In This Article